pabliqe/slugtenberg/README.md

 http://localhost:3000
 ```
 8. Enjoy
-( ͡ᵔ ͜ʖ ͡ᵔ )
+9. ( ͡ᵔ ͜ʖ ͡ᵔ )

-Once you are ready to publish your site, production build will output the files compressed and optimized into your `/dist` folder.
-Just upload it to your server or try a serverless option such as [Now/Vercel CLI](https://vercel.com/docs/cli#getting-started) or [GitHub Pages](https://pages.github.com/) to open your site to public.
+10. Once you are ready to publish your site.
 ```
 npm run prod
 ```

+_Production_ build will output the files compressed and optimized into your `/dist` folder.
+Just upload it to your server or try a serverless option such as [Now/Vercel CLI](https://vercel.com/docs/cli#getting-started) or [GitHub Pages](https://pages.github.com/) to open your site to public.